 Mr. Halff holds an advanced degree from the Ecole des Hautes Etudes en Sciences Sociales, Paris, and a Masters from Université Paris VII.

-Michael Tran Michael Tran is a Managing Director within the Global Energy Strategy Research team at RBC Capital Markets based in New York.
+Michael Tran is a Managing Director within the Global Energy Strategy Research team at RBC Capital Markets based in New York.
 He is responsible for views pertaining to energy markets including macro supply and demand fundamentals.
-He has spent nearly 15 years in the energy markets in research, sales and trading and investment banking with major banks like UBS based in London and energy trading platforms like BP in based in Calgary.
+He has spent nearly 15 years in the energy markets in research, sales and trading and investment banking with major banks like UBS based in London and energy trading platforms like BP based in Calgary.

 Michael's energy views are frequently quoted in media outlets and he routinely appears on television networks like Bloomberg, CNN and BNN.
 He is a frequent advisor to both the Canadian Federal and Alberta government on issues pertaining to energy policy and budgeting.
-He serves on the Advisory Board of for Orbital Insight, a Silicon Valley based Artificial Intelligence tech company where his work lies at the intersection of Big Oil and Big Data.
+Michael is also a Non-Resident Senior Fellow at New York University’s Center for Global Affairs.
+He serves on the Advisory Board of Orbital Insight, a Silicon Valley based Artificial Intelligence tech company where his work lies at the intersection of Big Oil and Big Data.
 He also serves on the Board of the New York Energy Forum and on the Business Committee of the US Association of Energy Economists (USAEE).
 He graduated with distinction from the University of Alberta with a Bachelor of Commerce in Finance and Economics.

 Johannes Van Der Tuin is a Managing Director and co-head of the Energy Practice at Medley Global Advisors (MGA), with a focus on oil and petroleum product markets.
 He joined MGA from Credit Suisse in November 2017, where he covered energy commodities, including oil, natural gas, and US independent refiners as an equity analyst.
 He holds a M.A. in International Economics and International Affairs, with a focus on energy markets and politics, from the Johns Hopkins School of Advanced International Studies (SAIS), a Graduate Certificate in China Studies from the Johns Hopkins – Nanjing University Center for Chinese and American Studies (HNC), as well as a B.A. in Political Science from Kenyon College.